oscarnunez1/bitconnect-4/README.md

 * Connect 4 favicon image originally from [Connect 4 Board by Owgun Entertainment](https://apptopia.com/google-play/app/com.owgun.connectboard/intelligence)

 ---
-## Latest Modiffications - Upgrades ⏩
+## Latest Modifications - Upgrades ⏩
 * Added an audio file thats triggered when a game is tied.
 * Colored the slot background in light gray to match the textured background.
 * Added a Connect Four favicon to match the game board.